-How Does Moderate Alcohol Consumption Affect Alzheimer’s Patients?A. Boyea
+How Does Moderate Alcohol Consumption Affect Alzheimer’s Patients?The Alzheimer's Site

 While it may be widely accepted that social interaction improves the lives of Alzheimer’s patients, there is still some controversy about whether alcohol is helpful or harmful.
 Science Daily explains that, since alcohol can negatively affect brain cells, drinking may increase the risk of developing disorders such as Alzheimer’s and dementia that result from a loss of functional neurons.
 On the other hand, moderate alcohol consumption has been linked with improved cardiovascular health.

 Adding to the controversy, The Nutrition Source points out the inconsistencies in the amount of alcohol “moderate drinking” refers to.
 In various studies, the definition of “moderate drinking” has ranged from one to four drinks per day.

 Because of the debate on whether alcohol positively or negatively affects Alzheimer’s patients, along with the inconsistencies in the definition of “moderate drinking,” scientists can neither encourage nor discourage patients’ use of alcohol.
 However, engaging in social activities is usually a safe bet for Alzheimer’s patients.